Why composable architecture is the future of digital experience

 Getting started on the journey to composable architecture

 If your current digital experience solution is holding you back from experiencing the benefits above, it may be time to switch to a composable DXP.
-But where do you begin?
+While there are many small processes, and stakeholder buy-in is essential, here is a 3-point summary of how to go about it.

-Start by listing everything that isn’t working in your current platform.
-Consider the parts of your current system that are working well to meet the needs of your business and whether those needs will change soon.
+- Audit current platform: List everything that is not working in your current platform.
+Consider those parts that are working well to meet the needs of your business and whether those needs will change soon.
 This will help clarify which apps, mobile apps, and microservices you should include in your future solution and how to approach implementing it.

-Transitioning to composable doesn’t necessarily mean throwing out your current system and starting with something new.
-Based on your assessment of what’s working and not working, you may want to adopt a gradual approach by implementing composable applications in crucial areas where it could make the most impact and where your monolithic platform is slowing you down.
+- Adopt a phased approach: You may want to adopt a gradual approach by implementing composable applications in crucial areas where it could make the most impact and where your monolithic platform is slowing you down.
+This ensures there are no disruptions to your current operations.
+It also allows your team adequate time to get used to the new platform.

 Finding the right composable DXP